-POLICY: Notification of all time away from scheduled shifts
+Notification of all time away from scheduled shifts

-The resident must report absence from duty for reason of illness to 1) the Director of the program, program coordinator, and chief residents in which the resident is enrolled, and 2) the supervisor of the service to which the resident is assigned.
+The resident must report absence from scheduled assignments for any reason to appropriate program leadership as designated in resident handbook.
 A telephone number where the resident may be contacted must be provided in case the director or supervisor needs to contact the resident.
-Failure to do so can result in disciplinary actions.